Shubham2917/NIET-Grade-Guru/README.md

 - react-toastify: Implement notifications for a better user experience.
 - useState: Leverage state management to create dynamic and interactive components.

-Explore VIT Grade Guru to streamline GPA calculations and enhance the academic planning experience!
+Explore NIET Grade Guru to streamline SGPA calculations and enhance the academic planning experience!